Syncfusion AI Assistant

 Getting Started with Blazor TreeGrid in Blazor Web App

-This section briefly explains about how to include Blazor TreeGrid component in your Blazor Web App using Visual Studio.
+This guide explains how to integrate the Syncfusion® Blazor TreeGrid component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites